 Finally, if there are procedural violations during your personnel action, I can file and represent you on a grievance of those violations, which, because it will be heard by a panel of faculty, gives you a whole new chance to obtain a positive outcome.
 For more on representation for grievances on this and other matters, see the next section.

-Under Article 10 of the Collective Bargaining Agreement (“CBA”) between The California Faculty Association (“CFA”) and The Board of Trustees of The California State University (“CSU”), Unit 3: Faculty, effective through June 30, 2024, CSU faculty can grieve issues covered by the CBA and matters subject to grievance under Section 89542.5 of the Education Code.
+Under Provision 10.2 of the Collective Bargaining Agreement (“CBA”) between The California Faculty Association (“CFA”) and The Board of Trustees of The California State University (“CSU”), Unit 3: Faculty, effective through June 30, 2025, CSU faculty can grieve when "they have been directly wronged in connection with the rights accruing to their job classification, benefits, working conditions, appointment, reappointment, tenure, promotion, reassignment."

-If you choose to grieve, you have the right to be represented by an attorney or by a faculty representative of your Campus CFA.
+If you choose to go to grieve, you have the right to be represented by an attorney of your choosing, rather than by a union representative the CFA assigns to your grievance.

 If you receive a "Notice of Pending Disciplinary Action," pursuant to provision 19.9 of the Collective Bargaining Agreement (“CBA”) between The California Faculty Association (“CFA”) and The Board of Trustees of The California State University (“CSU”), under Article 10 of the CBA, you have the right to appeal before disciplinary actions can be imposed.